aFarkas/lazysizes/README.md

 ##Responisve image support (picture and/or srcset)

 Lazysizes is built upon the Responsive image spec and extends it with additional functionality.
-In cases where the browser supports srcset, it simply transforms the `data-*` attribute to `srcset` and in case the browser doesn't support it a polyfill can be used.
 For full cross browser responsive image support you must use either a polyfill like [respimage](https://github.com/aFarkas/respimage) or [picturefill](https://github.com/scottjehl/picturefill) instead, or use the extreme lightweight partial [respimg polyfill plugin](plugins/respimg) or the [responsive image on demand plugin](plugins/rias).
 Alternatively you can simply define a fallback src via the ``data-src`` attribute.

-### When to use:

-1. **Just lazysizes**

-	If you don't use responsive images or if you don't want to polyfill responsive images, you can simply combine the `data-srcset` attribute for supporting browsers with an additional `data-src` attribute for non-supporting browsers.

-2. **lazysizes with the respimage plugin**

-	If all your responsive images are *lazyloaded* or *lazysized* by lazysizes.

-3. **lazysizes in combination with picturefill/respimage**

-	If you want to *lazyload* or *lazysize* some of your responsive images and not others.

-4. **Picturefill / respimage without lazysizes**

-	If you want responsive images without *lazyloading* or *lazysizing*.

 ##How to